Marilyn Miller Quintana Moline Fellowship

 - Please include information about special financial needs or disabilities in your biography.

 Save the application in a single document with the file name LASTNAME_FIRSTNAME_Miller Quintana Moline 2015 (i.e. SMITH_JANE_Miller Quintana Moline 2015).

 Applications are due no later than Feb.
-1. The department may encourage strong admission candidates to apply after this deadline.
+1. We may encourage strong admission candidates to apply after this deadline.
 All application materials should be submitted electronically.
-Paper submission are not acceptable.
+Paper submissions are not acceptable.

-Finalists will be chosen by the department's awards committee no later than 30 days prior to the award announcement.
-The committee will then give recommendations to the department chair who will make the final selection.
+Finalists will be chosen by the awards committee no later than 30 days prior to the award announcement.
+The committee will then give recommendations for the final selection.
 The award will be announced as part of an annual awards ceremony in April.
 Recipients and donors will be encouraged to attend this event.